RandoM81-CPU/delivery-app/README.md

 # delivery-app
-To run server enter in console: npm run dev
-To run client part enter in console: npm start
+To run server go to /server and enter in console: npm run dev To run client part go to /client and enter in console: npm start